Chart Color Schemes

 King Island has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
-Key projects are King Island Hospital Redevelopment - Stage 2, Currie Main Street Improvements, King Island Hub Project, and Ocean Dunes Golf Course Expansion.
-The following list details those most relevant.
+AreaSearch identified six projects likely impacting the region.
+Key initiatives include King Island Hospital Redevelopment - Stage 2, Currie Main Street Improvements, King Island Hub Project, and Ocean Dunes Golf Course Expansion.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.